 1. Are you open?

-YES we’re open – Under the UK Govt. guidelines set out by the PM last night “bicycle shops” were deemed essential to the plan for everyone’s health and wellbeing.
+YES we’re open – Under the Government of Jersey guidelines set out last night “bicycle shops” were deemed essential to the plan for everyone’s health and wellbeing.
 This situation is constantly under review and we are taking all necessary steps to protect our staff and customers, so from now on when entering our premises we’ll have some strict measures in place for the benefit of everyone.

 - If you intend to browse our showroom please put on a pair of disposable gloves (available upon entry).
 When leaving drop them in the internal bin provided.